 We'll dive into each a bit deeper below.

-How to do it:
+Here's how to do it:

 - Identify the products you love and want to endorse.
-This could be anything from the equipment to products you use to create videos.
+This could be anything from the equipment to the products you use to create videos.

 - Sign up for affiliate programs.
 You can search for the brand name and affiliate program to find them.